nandomachado98/NLP-streaming-reviews/README.md

 # NLP-streaming-reviews

-### Using a Rotten Tomatoes Dataset of Online Streaming Shows for Sentiment Analysis, Classification and Entity Recognition
+### Using a Rotten Tomatoes Dataset of Reviews of Online Streaming Shows for Sentiment Analysis, Classification and Entity Recognition

 ### How to run: